 RCMA Christmas Cards

 RCMA provides quality child care and early education for children of migrant farm workers and rural, low-income families throughout Florida.
 The largest non-profit child-care provider in Florida, RCMA is a leader in high-quality early childhood services.
 The Foundation participates each year in the RCMA Christmas Card Project to raise money through the sale of holiday cards designed by RCMA students.
 Each year, businesses from all over Florida purchase thousands of cards and have the option of purchasing a design that is exclusively theirs!
 Every dollar from the cards counts towards the match RCMA must reach to receive millions in state funds.
 In 2019, the program raised over $18,000.
-For more information and to participate in the program, download the flier below.
+For more information and to participate in the program, click here and download the flier and order form.

 RCMA Hurricane Relief Fund